-Given its large deposits of freshwater (especially in the Great Lakes), Canada won’t see any water shortages on the scale seen in the rest of the world.
-In fact, Canada will be a net exporter of water to its increasingly arid southern neighbors.
-Moreover, certain parts of Canada (especially Quebec) will see increased rainfall, which will in turn promote greater farm harvests.
+Given its vast deposits of freshwater (especially in the Great Lakes), Canada will not see any water shortages on the scale to be seen in the rest of the world.
+In fact, Canada will be a net exporter of water to its increasingly arid southern neighbours.
+Moreover, certain parts of Canada (especially Quebec) will see increased rainfall, which will, in turn, promote greater farm harvests.

-Canada is already considered one of the world’s top exporters of agricultural products, especially in wheat and other grains.
-In the world of the 2040s, longer and warmer growing seasons will make Canada’s agricultural leadership second only to Russia.
-Yet with the agricultural collapse felt in many parts of the southern United States, the vast majority of Canada’s food surplus will head south instead of to wider international markets.
-This will limit the geopolitical influence Canada would otherwise gain if it could sell to other nations.
+Canada is already considered one of the world's top exporters of agricultural products, especially in wheat and other grains.
+In the world of the 2040s, extended and warmer growing seasons will make Canada's agricultural leadership second only to Russia.
+Unfortunately, with the agricultural collapse felt in many parts of the southern United States (US), the vast majority of Canada's food surplus will head south instead of to the broader international markets.
+This sales concentration will limit the geopolitical influence Canada would otherwise gain if it sold more of its agri-surplus overseas.

-Oddly, even with the country’s food surplus, most Canadians will still see moderate inflation in food prices.
-Canadian farmers will simply make far more money selling their harvests to hungry Americans.
-But in spite of these higher prices, Canadian’s won’t go hungry in this warming world.
+Ironically, even with the country's food surplus, most Canadians will still see moderate inflation in food prices.
+Canadian farmers will simply make far more money selling their harvests to American markets.

-And unlike the US, which will see waves of improverished climate refugees pouring across its border from Mexico and Central America, Canada will see waves of highly educated and high net worth Americans immigrating north across its border.
-And why wouldn’t they.
-By this time, Canada will be one of the world’s few countries insulated from major climate events, its weather moderate, and its people friendly, its economy stable and growing.
-For Canada, this American population bump will mean a housing and infrastructure boom, a reduced shortage in skilled labour, and increased investment and entrepreneurship across its economy.
-All-in-all it’ll be a great time to be a Canadian.
+Meanwhile, unlike the US, which will see waves of impoverished climate refugees pouring across its southern border from Mexico and Central America, straining its social services, Canada will see waves of highly educated and high net worth Americans immigrating north across its border, as well as Europeans and Asians immigrating from overseas.
+For Canada, this foreign-born population bump will mean a reduced shortage of skilled labor, a fully re-funded social security system, and increased investment and entrepreneurship across its economy.

 Not only that, it takes 13 pounds (5.9 kilos) of grain and 2,500 gallons (9,463 liters) of water to produce a single pound of beef.
 As harvests fail, there will be a severe cutback on most forms of meat consumption in the country—a big deal since Aussies like their beef.
 In fact, any grain that can still be grown will likely be restricted to human consumption instead of feeding farm animals.
 The chronic food rationing that will arise will lead to substantial civil unrest, weakening the power of Australia’s central government.